ychen-207523/Sentimental-Analyzer-Pro/README.md

 [![codecov](https://codecov.io/gh/lyonva/ClassMateBot/branch/master/graph/badge.svg)](https://app.codecov.io/gh/amit-99/SE_Project2)

 ---
+C.E.L.T. is a versatile tool that can perform sentiment analysis on different types of data, including text, audio, reviews, and news articles.
+Sentiment analysis is one of the fastest-growing research areas in computer science, making it challenging to keep track of all the activities in the area.
+In our project, we aim to achieve our goal of accurately predicting a user's sentiment by analyzing the data provided using different types of input data.

 [![sentiment](https://github.com/amit-99/SE_Project2/blob/develop/sentimental_analysis/realworld/static/images/sentiment_3.png)](https://www.youtube.com/watch?v=VLoJCemCdHg)

-C.E.L.T. is a versatile tool that can perform sentiment analysis on different types of data, including text, audio, reviews, and news articles.
+---

 ## Table of Contents
 1. [Introduction](#intro)